wutianyuan1/wutianyuan1.github.io/_pages/about.md

   - /about.html
 ---

 My name is Tianyuan Wu.
-I’m a Computer Science and Engineering Ph.D. student at The [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).
-I’m advised by [Prof. Wei Wang](https://www.cse.ust.hk/~weiwa/).
+I am a Ph.D. student in Computer Science and Engineering at The [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), where I amadvised by [Prof. Wei Wang](https://www.cse.ust.hk/~weiwa/).

-Before that, I earned my B.Eng. from the [School of Information Science and Technology](https://sist.shanghaitech.edu.cn/sist_en/) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/) in 2021.
-During my undergraduate studies, I was honored with both the Excellent Undergraduate Thesis Award and the Outstanding Undergraduate Award.
-From 2022 to 2023, I interned at the system research group of [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/), where I was awarded the “Stars of the Future” award.
-My research interest focuses on machine learning systems, reliable deep learning systems, and reinforcement learning.
+I obtained my Bachelor of Engineering from the [School of Information Science and Technology]((https://sist.shanghaitech.edu.cn/sist_en/)) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/) in 2021.
+During my undergraduate studies, I was honored with the Excellent Undergraduate Thesis Award and the Outstanding Undergraduate Award.
+Subsequently, from 2022 to 2023, I interned at the system research group of [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/), where I received the “Stars of the Future” award for my contributions on reinforcement learning-based NUMA scheduling on Microsoft Azure.

 In my free time, I enjoy hiking and traveling, especially exploring snow mountains on the Tibetan plateau.